15 Days in Ecuador including an 11 day Boat Cruise of the Galapagos Isles

 January 29: ISABELA – The cold waters approaching Punta Vicente Roca offer some of the best opportunities for whales and dolphins, and maybe the chance to kayak or snorkel with a mola mola.
 We encountered in excess of 200 dolphins in 2013 and later saw a number of Mola Mola (large sunfish) from our panga boat ride.
 Punta Vicente Roca is a marine site and there is no opportunity to land this morning, but the panga ride round the rocks produces some great photographs.
 FERNANDINA – This is the youngest of the Galápagos Islands.
 Punta Espinosa is a wonderful visitor site, with the largest colony of marine iguanas in the islands, in addition to flightless cormorants, Galápagos Penguins, herons and Galápagos Hawks.
 This is often the best place to see marine iguanas in the water as they feed on the barely submerged rocks along the shore.

-January 30: ISABELA – Tagus Cove is a natural harbor featuring steep cliffs replete with graffiti from ship’s crews dating as far back as 1836 carved into the face.
+January 30: ISABELA – Tagus Cove is a natural harbor featuring steep cliffs replete with graffiti carved or painted into the face by ship’s crews dating as far back as 1836.
 The cliffs are populated by marine iguanas, penguins, crabs, sea lions, and in the crevices outside the bay, brown noddy terns abound.
-Urvina Bay was the site of a dramatic volcanic uplift in 1954, where 4 miles of coastline suddenly raised nearly 15 feet, with the coastline driven three quarters of a mile farther out to sea.
-The marine remnants and giant coral heads are a stark reminder.
-Inland land iguanas, and an occasional tortoise, are found here.
-Along the shore flightless cormorants and brown pelicans typically nest.
+Galápagos Martins are often found here.
+An interior trail leads to the tuff cone salt crater; Darwin Lake.
+Ground and tree finches, hawks, yellow warblers, large-billed flycatchers and perhaps the woodpecker finch can be viewed along the way.
 Elizabeth Bay is a mangrove inlet explored by zodiac, with an amazing concentration of green sea turtles and rays.
 It is our second marine site of the itinerary and all photography on this afternoon is done from the panga. the waters are extremely calm as we make our way up a narrow inlet to where a small colony of penguins nest.
 The neighboring Marielas Islets are home to the largest colony of Galápagos Penguins, with penguins often seen in the water here.

 January 31: ISABELA • In 1954, Urvina Bay was the site of a dramatic volcanic uplift, where 4 miles of coastline suddenly rose nearly 15 feet with the coastline driven three quarters of a mile further out to sea.
 The marine remnants and giant coral heads are a stark reminder.
 Inland Land Iguanas, and an occasional Tortoise are found here.
 Along the shore Flightless Cormorants and Brown Pelicans typically nest. • Situated against a backdrop of 3 volcanos, Punta Moreno features views of Isabela’s Sierra Negra & Cerro Azul, and Fernandina’s Le Cumbre.
 The trail traverses sharp Pahoehoe lava to verdant interior and coastal brackish lagoons.
 You’ll find all 3 types of cactus – lava, candelabra, and prickly pear – colonizing this relatively recent lava flow.
 The shoreline features Blue-Footed Boobies and nesting Flightless Cormorants while the lagoons are home to White-Cheeked Pintail Ducks and Flamingos feeding on abundant brine shrimp.